arpringle/arpringle/README.md

 ### Hello!

-My name is _Austin Pringle_.
-(Yes, like the potato chips.
-No relation. 😆)
+My name is **Austin Pringle**.
+(Yes, _Pringle_, like the popular potato chips!)

-I attend Pennsylvania Western Universty, California, formerly known as California University of Pennsylvania.
-I'm pursuing a Bachelor of Science degree in Computer Information Systems, with minor in Computer Science.
+I attend Pennsylvania Western Universty, California and I'm pursuing a Bachelor of Science degree in Computer Information Systems, with minor in Computer Science.

 ## Some Things About Me